-What is Physical Custody?
+What Is Physical Custody?

-In the case of sole custody, the other parent may still be allowed some visitation, though it will be much more limited than in a shared legal custody/physical custody arrangement.
+The court typically gives sole custody only when the other parent is found unfit or incapable of caring for the child.
+Examples include abuse, drug addiction, and criminal behavior.
+In the case of sole custody, the court may allow the other parent some visitation, though much more limited than in a shared legal custody/physical custody arrangement.

 Need Help Resolving a Physical Custody Dispute?
 Get Legal Help Today

 Physical custody is always a difficult and emotionally challenging determination.
 An experienced attorney will know how to work with the court to get the best possible outcome for your child.
-Get started today by finding a family law attorney near you with experience handling such matters.
+They can provide you with helpful legal advice for your specific situation.